craigbarnes/dte/README.md

   support currently only works with [xterm]-compatible or [ANSI]-compatible terminals but makes it much easier to create a portable, statically linked binary.
-* `BUILTIN_SYNTAX_FILES='...'`: Specify a subset of [syntax files] to compile into the program binary (the default is to include all of them).
-This can be used to reduce the size of the program binary, for use in resource-constrained environments.

 Example usage: